-With the effects of climate change becoming clearer, the Group is committed to do its part to reduce its impact on the planet and deliver against its commitment to become carbon neutral by 2030.
+The Group is committed to do its part to reduce its impact on the planet and deliver against its commitment to become carbon neutral by 2030 and improving biodiversity in our communities.

-It is estimated that the Group's carbon emissions for 2021/22 was 22,343 tonnes, with the housing stock contributing the largest share - 21,495 tonnes.
-This is a reduction of 356 tonnes on our baseline.
+It is estimated that the Group's carbon emissions for 2022/23 was 22,305 tonnes, a reduction of 38 tonnes from 2021/22.
+The housing stock continues to contribute the largest share - 21,483 tonnes.